Citation, DOI, disclosures and article data

 T2/FLAIR: hypersignal abnormalities in a dynamic pattern (resolution of some and the new appearance of others) 5

 DWI/ADC: restriction areas in a dynamic pattern 5

 T1 C+ (Gd): a persistent mass-like enhancement may be noted in proximity to the T2 or DWI changes.
 Different patterns of parenchymal and meningeal enhancement may be seen 5,6

 Intravascular lymphoma usually has a rapidly fatal outcome, with patient overall survival lasting only a few months.
 Intravascular lymphoma is sensitive to systemic chemotherapy, however, the treatment still remains suboptimal due to the rarity of this disorder and the difficulty to establish a diagnosis in time 2.

 This condition was first described in Germany by L Pfleger and J Tappeiner in 1959 and designated as angioendotheliomatosis proliferans systemisata 4.

-Entities which promote multifocal brain lesions associated with a rapidly
+Entities which result in scattered multifocal brain lesions, particularly small infarcts and hemorrhages, and clinically associated with a rapidly

 - 1. Jethwani DP, Yadav R, Chickabasaviah YT.
 A 58-year-old lady with progressive neurological syndrome: Presence of an intravascular lymphoma.
 Neurol India.
 2015;63 (2): 225-9. doi:10.4103/0028-3886.156288 - Pubmed citation